-Students must attend the 1-hour live lecture and complete the two class discussion questions presented in the live lectures.
-If students cannot attend the live lecture, they must watch the recording and answer the class discussion questions.
+Students must attend the 1-hour live lecture and complete the one class discussion questions presented in the live lectures and one posted discussion question in Moodle.
+If students cannot attend the live lecture, they must watch the recording and answer the class discussion question.
 Students must answer the class discussion question for the next week's content to open.
 Therefore, students are expected to attend or watch all the live lectures and answer all class discussion questions.
 Students who fail to meet the requirements for a week will be given an absence for that week (7 days).
 Students who fail to meet attendance requirements for 14 consecutive calendar days (two weeks) during a course will be administratively withdrawn from the course.